-There's a new type of Internet piracy called "phishing."
-It's pronounced "fishing," and that's exactly what these thieves are doing: "fishing" for your personal financial information.
-What they want are account numbers, passwords, Social Security numbers, and other confidential information that they can use to loot your checking account or run up bills on your credit cards.
+Phishing, pronounced just like “fishing,” is a common online scam in which scammers are “fishing” for your personal and financial info.
+They are after important information like account numbers, passwords, Social Security numbers, and other confidential details that they can use to empty your bank account or max out your credit cards.

 How Phishing Works

 In a typical case, you’ll receive an email that appears to come from a reputable company that you recognize and do business with, such as your financial institution.
 In some cases, the email may appear to come from a government agency, including one of the federal financial institution regulatory agencies.

 The email may warn you of a serious problem that requires your immediate attention.
 It may use phrases, such as “Immediate attention required,” or “Please contact us immediately about your account.”
 The email will then encourage you to click on a button to go to the institution’s web site.
 In a phishing scam, you could be redirected to a phony web site that may look exactly like the real thing.
 Sometimes, in fact, it may be the company’s actual web site.
 In those cases, a pop-up window will quickly appear for the purpose of harvesting your financial information.

 In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real financial institution, such as your mother’s maiden name or your place of birth.
 Warning: If you provide the requested information, you may find yourself the victim of identity theft.

 How to Protect Yourself